 \section{Abstract}

-Multi-agent systems (MAS) are a promising solution for autonomous exploration tasks in hazardous or remote environments, such as planetary surveys.
+Multi-agent systems (MASs) are a promising solution for autonomous exploration tasks in hazardous or remote environments.
 In such settings, communication among agents is essential to ensure collaborative task execution, yet conventional approaches treat exploration and communication as decoupled subsystems.
-This work presents a novel framework that tightly integrates semantic communication into the MAS exploration process, adapting communication strategies to the exploration methodology to improve overall task performance.
+This work presents an approach that tightly integrates semantic communication into the MAS exploration process, adapting the communication system to the exploration methodology to improve overall task performance.
 Specifically, we investigate the application of semantic joint source-channel coding (JSCC) with over-the-air computation (AirComp) for distributed function computation for the application of cooperative subsurface imaging using the adapt-then-combine full waveform inversion (ATC-FWI) algorithm.
-Our results demonstrate that semantic JSCC significantly outperforms classical point-to-point and standard JSCC methods, especially in high-connectivity networks.
+Our results demonstrate that semantic JSCC significantly outperforms classical digital communication and conventional JSCC approaches, especially in high-connectivity networks.
 Furthermore, incorporating side information at the receiving agent enhances communication efficiency and imaging accuracy, a feature previously unexplored in MAS-based exploration.
 We validate our approach through a use case inspired by subsurface anomaly detection, showing measurable improvements in imaging performance per agent.
-This work underscores the potential of semantic communication in distributed multi-agent exploration, offering a communication-aware exploration paradigm that achieves task-relevant performance gains.
+This work underscores the potential of semantic communication in distributed multi-agent exploration to improve overall exploration accuracy and efficiency.